WooCheol-Jin/C3-DGIST-RF_Scanner_Detection_Algorithm/README.md

 RF Scanner Detection Program

-This program is consist of the RF Signal Detection
+This program has the capability to detect RF signals and estimate their angles.